rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 | Sentiment classification | 0.26 | 0.88 | 0.95 |
 | Toxicity classification | 0.05 | 0.98 | 0.94 |

-As we can see, the easy use of a fine-tuned BERT classifier led us to achieve very promising results, confirming the effectiveness of transfer learning from language representation models pre-trained on a large cross-domain corpus.
+As we can see, the easy use of a fine-tuned BERT classifier led us to achieve very promising results, confirming the effectiveness of transfer learning from language representation models pre-trained on a large crossdomain corpus.
 To better analyze the performance of the trained classifiers, *ROC curves* for both models are provided:
 <img src="roc_auc.png" style="display: block; margin-left: auto; margin-right: auto; width: 100%; height: 100%"/>
 We can clearly see the high confidence of both models, especially for what concerns the toxicity classifier which achieved a micro-average ROC AUC of \\(0.98\\).